kyma-project/test-infra/cmd/image-builder/image-builder.md

 Environment variables are mainly used to provide runtime values and configuration set by the CI/CD system.
 They provide details about the context in which the tool is running.

-Here is the list of environment variables used by Image Builder:

 Image Builder uses several environment variables, which can be grouped by their use cases as follows:

 - **ADO_PAT**: Personal Access Token used to authenticate with the ADO API.